JMoore11235/GU_Deck_Tracker/README.md

 ## FAQs:<br>
 - Q: My Deck Tracker crashes as soon as I open it!<br>
 A: That isn't a question, but try delteting your config.txt file.
-If that does work, please reach out to me at JMoney#6100 on Discord!
+If that doesn't work, please reach out to me at JMoney#6100 on Discord!